seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 `cartoon_torch.pt` is the pre-trained regressor model for cartoon.

-`config.py` contains the hyper-parameters, number of epochs, options for load/save models, and etc. You can always change the values to your demand.
+`config.py` contains the hyper-parameters, number of epochs, options for load/save models, and etc. You can always change the values with your demand.

 `dataset.py` is the dataloader we created specific for this task.